 3) Despite mentioning it on check-in, we had to call concierge services to have a little in-room balloon surprise arranged for our son on his Birthday.
 I’ve seen Max & Ruby promos for special occasions in marketing materials but did not see the characters while we were there.
 If your child has their heart set on seeing them, inquire about this before you go.

 Overall, the Royalton Riviera Cancun is a fantastic option for families and multigenerational groups.
 While many guests are repeat visitors (a testament to the resort’s allure), we’ll be postponing a return to the Mayan Riviera region until the Sargassum issue plaguing the waters subsides.
 Given the family-friendly appeal of the Royalton resort chain, however, we are definitely interested in checking out some of the other properties throughout the Caribbean, however, and have our eye on Jamaica next!
 In being completely honest, however, the Hard Rock Resort in Punta Cana still has the top spot in our hearts.
+More resorts for large/multigenerational travellers to think about HERE.

 Let us know about your experience with Royalton Resorts and please reach out with any specific questions you may have about this location in particular!